“Where are you from?”

 “I didn’t think you were.
 Surf with me again at four.”

-Either I’m psycho, or it’s difficult to disentangle from this type of Stockholm Syndrome after having experienced abuse in earlier relationships.
+Either I’m psycho, or it’s difficult to disentangle from this type of scenario after having experienced abuse in earlier relationships.
 I had told my ex to stop.
 Stop.
 It required a third stop for him to pull out, granted the universal signal doesn’t mean keep going.
 He had been so deep into a doggystyle procedure that he couldn’t give up pleasure.
 I never want to experience abuse again, but a longing after the abuser stays in the body.
 He was part of my adolescence.

 The teabagging episode didn’t make me less attracted to the man.
 He looked as though he’d jumped out of the year 1966.
 It’s not easy to get to this village, but he had meditated on the step during the eight-hour-long bus journey from Bandung, while his longboard had blocked the aisle.